rdpoor/mulib-support/README.md

 * Well-tested and documented: unit tests validate the API and with clear documentation in the header files.
 * Fast and Dangerous: mulib favors minimizing time and code space over argument validation.
-(Coming soon: MU_ASSERT() will providee a safety net that can be switched on or off at compile time.
+(Coming soon: MU_ASSERT() will provide a safety net that can be switched on or off at compile time.
 * Yours to use: The entirety of mulib is covered under the MIT open source license.